starfederation/datastar-python/examples/README.md

 ### Django

-We use the `--with` argument to declare depdencies to run our Django app.
+We use the `--with` argument to declare dependencies to run our Django app.

 ```sh
 uv run --with django --with daphne ./examples/django/manage.py runserver